Silene virginica: Distribution and habitat

 Fire pink grows in open woods and rocky deciduous slopes in central and eastern North America, from Texas to the west, Florida to the south, New York to the east, and ranging as far north as extreme southern Ontario.
+While thought of as a fairly common species in the heart of its range, Fire pink considered rare on the outskirts of its range.
 It is protected as a state endangered species in Wisconsin, Florida, and Michigan.
 It is imperiled in Louisiana.